 Welcome to Luther College and our recreational sports program.
 This handbook will answer many questions you have about the program.
 Any other situation not covered in this pamphlet or on the rec-sports calendar will be ruled on by the recreational sports office.

 Your participation in the recreational sports program will prove beneficial to you personally and to the success of your college career.
 Recreational sports will allow for a tremendous opportunity to develop the essential qualities of cooperation, fair play, leadership, and the effective use of leisure time.
 An appreciation is also gained for the physical benefits derived from active participation in sports and recreation.
-All students, faculty, and staff are eligible and encouraged to participate in as many activities as they may so choose.
+All students, faculty, and staff are eligible and encouraged to participate in as many activities as they wish.

 Your Luther College Recreational Sports Program is proud to serve the collegiate community:

-NOTE: In addition to the following general rules, specific sport rules and regulations take precedence.
+In addition to the following general rules, specific sport rules and regulations take precedence.
 These are given out at captain's meetings.
 Each team captain is responsible for enforcing these and the following rules.